Wat Preah Yesu: History

 The 19 hectare property was purchased in March 1996 for US$ 10,000.
 A health center operated for several years but was closed due to government/council regulations.

 Mission trips

 Groups from Marienhoehe College in Darmstadt, Germany; and the Collegedale Church at Southern Adventist University in Collegedale, Tennessee have regularly contributed voluntary service.
-In December 2006 a team from Avondale College in Australia also provided volunteer service.
+In December 2006, a team from Avondale College in Australia also provided volunteer service.

 In December 2007/January 2008, a team of 40 volunteers from Kellyville Seventh-day Adventist Church in Sydney, Australia attended the orphanage and helped complete the construction of another house.
-The team raised $50,000 to help pay for building materials with excess funds being used to purchase an additional generator and much needed everyday items for each home.
+The team raised $50,000 to help pay for building materials with excess funds being used to purchase an additional generator and much-needed everyday items for each home.

-In late 2009, Avondale School students will revisit it.
+Avondale School students planned to revisit in late 2009.
 On November 21-28th, 30 staff and students from Avondale School (Cooranbong, NSW) stayed and had an enjoyable experience.